OpenVoiceOS/ovos-ww-plugin-snowboy/readme.md

 ### Bundled wakeword models

-All these are bundled with this plugin, the ones ending with ```.umdl``` should have a good accuracy, the others are not very accurate and you should tweak the sensitivity
+All these are bundled with this plugin, they are universal models ```.umdl``` trained by snowboy and should have a good accuracy

 ```json
   "hotwords": {